Guides & Tutorials

 Sharing and privacy

-Manage who has access to your project, and who can contribute to it.
+Manage who can find your project, who can view your project, and who can contribute to it.

-- Visibility: Decide if the project start page should be public or not.
+- Project Visibility: Decide if the project start page should be public or not.

-- Access: Decide who can continue beyond the start page to view subsequent pages.
+- Access Control: Decide who can continue beyond the start page to view subsequent pages.

-- Contribution: Decide if the project is currently accepting new responses.
+- Contribution Control: Decide if the project is currently accepting new responses, and how many responses per user.

 All of these settings are found in the Publish and share menu which is found under Edit Project > Publish.